 - A 512x512px icon.
 This will be the icon that appears in the Play Store.
 It should match the icon you set on the application itself. - At least 2 screen screenshots of the app.
 Google recommends using a screenshot without framing.
 One way to capture such a screenshot is with the Android emulator's screenshot functionality (the camera icon on the simulator controls).
 This allows your screenshot to contain just what appears on the screen rather than a picture of the virtual device.
-This will store a file in your Desktop folder. - Screenshots must be at least 320px on their smallest dimension, no larger than 3480px on their largest dimension, and can't have an aspect ratio more extreme than 2:1.
-A screenshot from the Android emulator typically fulfills these requirements. - A 1024x500px feature graphic.
-A feature graphic visually represents the purpose of the app or your logo and can optionally include a screenshot of the app in use, typically including device framing.
+This will store a file in your Desktop folder.

+Screenshots must be at least 320px on their smallest dimension, no larger than 3480px on their largest dimension, and can't have an aspect ratio more extreme than 2:1.
+A screenshot from the Android emulator typically fulfills these requirements.